R J Cooper DFC - Jack Cooper

 While Jack was at No. 11 OTU his operational training took him on several flights over Germany and occupied Europe.
 He flew as a crew member at this stage – serving as navigator or radio operator.
 On some flights he would have been designated second pilot, although the Whimpy didn’t have a co-pilot as such; not even a second pilot seat.
 The designated second pilot (a luxury that not every Wellington crew enjoyed) might have flown the plane home after it left enemy-occupied territory, but in all other respects he would have been fully occupied at his allotted task.

 The records from No. 11 OTU’s operations don’t record the names of the flight crews; only the pilots.
-So it’s not known how many flights Jack made over Europe.
+It’s not known how many flights Jack made over Europe.
 Anecdotal evidence, coming from or via others of the twenty-two, suggests Jack “went on many operational sorties over Europe, sometimes spending eight hours in the air.”
 The unit’s records indicate the sorties were “nickel raids” – code for pamphlet dropping.
 These raids exposed crew-in-training to the reality of flying over enemy territory.
 Nickel raids, by their very nature, would have penetrated into Germany, making the raids no less dangerous than a bombing raid; evidenced by the number of losses on nickel raids.
-During the war, Cranwell was used as an advanced training unit.
-The focus for Jack and his colleagues was on all aspect of crewing aircraft in war-time.
-This included intensive instruction on navigation, the operation of all forms of communication equipment, the disassembling and reassembling of weaponry, the use of machine guns in flight and detailed knowledge of the mechanics and operation of planes.
-And, of course, advanced flying lessons and experience.

 Operational Posting: No. 38 Squadron RAF